mackenzie-wentworth/professional-portfolio/README.md

 ## The Task

-Assigned by this week's Challenge, I was tasked to build my own portfolio webpage to show future employers using advanced CSS skills.
-The portfolio will include the following items:
+Assigned by this week's Challenge, I was tasked to build my own portfolio webpage from scratch to present to future employers.
+The portfolio incorporates advanced CSS skills to include the following items:

 * Developer's name and a recent photo or avatar
 * Navigation bar with links for sections throughout the portfolio